tupleblog/tupleblog.github.io/README.md

 `tpb` script is now live! `tpb.sh` will help you install and serve the site easily.
 All you need to have is Ruby version >= `2.5.3`.

-Here is how the script help looks like:
+Here is how the script looks like:

 ```sh
 $ ./tpb.sh